Enter our Habitat at Home Photo Contest!

 When you step outside your door, do you feel like you’re stepping into nature?
 You are—because we’re always in nature.
 At the same time, there’s a lot we can do to restore the natural world around us.
 We can make the spaces where we live more alive, abundant, thriving, and diverse.
 And it’s important!
 Wild critters need more places to live.
-And humans need more wild beauty in our day-to-day lives.
+And humans need more connection to nature in our day-to-day lives.

 That’s why Conserving Carolina offers our Habitat at Home campaign, with tips on how you can restore natural habitat close to home.
 That includes everything from growing butterfly gardens, to keeping your stream healthy, to planting native trees, to creating a pocket meadow.

-Now it’s almost time to show us what you’re doing and what you see out there!
-As you plan your spring gardens, how wild can you get?
+Now it’s time to show us what you’re doing and what you see out there!
+Here’s how to enter the contest.

 How to Enter the 2021 Habitat at Home Photo Contest

 You can submit photos or videos.
 To be eligible for prizes and shout-outs, your entry:

 - Must be taken in 2021

 - Must be submitted between Apr.
 1 – May 15, 2021

 - Must feature one or more of these subjects:

 - Projects to improve wildlife habitat where you live